Cindy York, Ph.D.

 - ETR 519: Applied Educational Research

-Hodge, A., Stade, E., York, C. S., and Rech, J. (2019, in review).
+Hodge, A., Stade, E., York, C. S., & Rech, J. (2020, in press).
 TACTivities: Fostering creativity through tactile learning activities.
 Journal of Humanistic Mathematics.